SteveQian/yqian.CS425-FInal-Project.gihub.io/README.md

 I created a 2d game using Unity.
 Human try to find the spider(player) and kill it.
 The spider takes damage when it collided with the Human.
-The spider also can take damage back to the human when they collied.
+The spider also can take damage back to the human when it collide with them.

 The spider can shot the human and eat the healing stuff to get heal.